Rfam/rfam-docs/docs/source/genome-annotation.rst

 This information is mostly redundant with the list of all hits at the top of the file, but is repeated here because it is useful to see adjacent to each hit alignment.
 After the summary, the hit alignment is displayed.

-understanding hit alignment annotation
+Understanding hit alignment annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: trna-cmscan-alignment.png